 It has been demonstrated and verified that SecurLAN™ solutions are offered at the lowest cost per zone in the industry.
 The products have also been approved and certified for the protection of the PDS, and are compatible with all varieties of network architectures, including secure passive optical networks (PON).

 A command and control interface that when combined with SecurLAN optical sensors and data cut-off switches forms a Protected Distribution System (PDS).

 The SL504 monitors up to four different sensing fibers (zones), while the SL508 can support up to eight.
-Each sensing fiber can be up to 5km in length for maximum perimeter protection.
+Each sensing fiber can be up to 5km in length for maximum protection.
 Supports insensitive lead-in cable capability.

 Rack-mounted single-zone Alarm Processor Unit (APU) is equipped with TCP/IP (native XML messaging) and supports a sensing cable length of up to 5km; with insensitive lead-in cable up to 20km.
 The RK-348 rack housing holds up to eight SL358R APUs.

 The SL358R-SM comes with all the of the features of our SL358R and the added feature of allowing your new or existing single-mode cable to operate as the sensor.
 This product does NOT support insensitive lead-in cables.

 Designed for remote deployment, this dual-channel SecurLAN APU can be located (up to 20km) from the protected zone.

 Unit has the ability to utilize single-mode cable, allowing your new or existing single-mode cable to be the sensor.
 This product does NOT support insensitive lead-in cables.